splunk/public-o11y-docs/get-started/service-description.rst

 System limits per product
 ===========================================================

 Splunk Observability Cloud service limits are described in :ref:`per-product-limits`.
-Service limits may vary based on your Observability Cloud subscription.
+Service limits may vary based on your Splunk Observability Cloud subscription.
 Some limits depend on a combination of configuration, system load, performance, and available resources.
 Unless noted, the service limit is identical for all regions.

 Contact Splunk if your requirements are different or exceed what is recommended in :ref:`per-product-limits`.